clintharris/IDBSideSync/NOTES.md

   row: id
   column: 'name',
   value: 'Make dinner',
-  // Note that every message we create/send gets its own, globally-unique
+  // Timestamp.send() returns a new, "next" time each time it's called, and since each time is unique, this basically
-  // timestamp.
-In effect, there is a 1-1 relationship between the time-
+  // means that every message gets its own, globally-unique timestamp.
+In other words: there is a 1-1 relationship
-  // stamp and this specific message.
+  // between each message and its HLC timestamp.
   timestamp: Timestamp.send(getClock()).toString()
 },{
   dataset: 'todos',